Health checks

 }

-Once added, the gateway will trigger the check automatically.
+Once added, the worker will trigger the check automatically.
 You can also check yourself using the health API.
 More information on this can be found in the MONITOR section.